 \section{DECENTRALIZED CONTROL}

-In this section, we propose a decentralized controller for aerial transportation systems based on the ASSC only using the broadcasted error.
-It has been proven to be asymptotically stable when the target system is SPR in \cite{c17}.
+In this section, we propose a decentralized controller for aerial transportation systems based on the ASSC using only the broadcasted error, which has been proven to be asymptotically stable when the target system is SPR in \cite{c17}.
 However, the target system of eq. (\ref{eq:st}) is not SPR.
 Therefore, first, a robust feedback controller is introduced to transform eq. (\ref{eq:st}) into an SPR system without sharing the exact mass and COM position.
-Next, we extend ASSC to multiple-output systems because the asymptotic stability of ASSC has been proven for single-output systems \cite{c17}.
+Next, we extend the ASSC to multiple-output systems because its asymptotic stability has been proven for single-output systems \cite{c17}.